AnduinWang/s3lwebsite/openings.md

 ---

 <p class="page-intro">
   Thank you for your interest in working with me.
 I am always interested in hearing from <strong>highly motivated students and researchers</strong>.
+When applying, please use the email subject line <strong>Prospective [Position] - [Your Name]</strong>, e.g., Prospective Research Assistant - CHAN Tai-Man.
+It is required to attach your <strong>CV</strong> and <strong>one-page statement</strong> to the email.
 </p>

 <section class="research-section">